Global banner severity: Warning

 To find more information about how to become a staff representative, talk to your principal or presiding member.

-Also, check out our Community member guide to the role of school boardsopen_in_new and Kōrari for Aspiring Board Members sessions.
+Also, check out our Community member guide to the role of school boards (388 KB, Pdf)and Kōrari for Aspiring Board Members sessions.